munavvarfyrooz/resumepicker/replit.md

-# SmartHire - CV Ranking & JD Matching Platform
+# ResumePicker - Smart Resume Screening & Candidate Selection Platform

 ## Overview

-SmartHire is an intelligent CV ranking and job description matching system built with a modern full-stack architecture.
-The platform enables recruiters to upload CVs in bulk, create job descriptions, and automatically rank candidates using a configurable transparent scoring algorithm.
+ResumePicker is a smart resume screening and candidate selection system built with a modern full-stack architecture.
+The platform enables recruiters to upload resumes in bulk, create job descriptions, and automatically rank candidates using AI-powered screening and intelligent ranking algorithms.

 ## User Preferences